Occupy Democrats: History

 Occupy Democrats was established as a Facebook page in 2012 by Rafael and Omar Rivero.
-A corresponding website was later created.
-The website has since closed.
+A corresponding website was later created but has since closed.
 Its stated objective is to provide a "counterbalance to the Republican Tea Party".

 In September 2022, Occupy Democrats was accused of having raised almost $800,000 for its election fund and donating none of the money to federal candidates.
 (Note: Originally named Blue Deal, LLC., the Occupy Democrats' company changed its name to Blue Digital Strategies after receiving a cease-and-desist notification from the women-owned business The Blue Deal.)
 In response to the accusations, Omar Rivero claimed that the fund operated as a super PAC and was barred from donating directly to candidates.
 Axios journalist Lachlan Markay said that the election fund was actually a hybrid PAC and thus could donate to political candidates.
 From January 1 of 2025 until June 30 of 2025, Occupy Democrats have raised almost $650,000.